databrary/design/ridir-16/narrative.md

 #### Leadership and governance

-The project will be overseen by the PIs, Gilmore and Adolph, with guidance from the Co-Is, Simon and Millman.
+The project will be overseen by the PIs, Gilmore and Adolph, with guidance from the Co-Is, Millman and Simon.
+Simon also serves as Technical Director (see <technical-plan.md>).
 Gilmore and Adolph currently meet via phone or video conference several times each week to discuss Databrary project-related business matters with the Co-Is and with project staff.
 Adolph and Gilmore collaborate on most decisions and regularly seek input from the Co-Is, but as overall Project Director, Adolph has the final say.
 The project will be managed by Lisa Steiger, including coordinating and scheduling development tasks, managing developers and other staff, integrating feedback from users and other external reviewers, and coordinating outreach, support, and documentation efforts.